Abuse Using Technology

 How can I prove spoofing in court?

 It can be very difficult to prove spoofing in court.
-It has become so easy for people to get false phone numbers and there are so many companies that provide numbers, that it can be hard for someone to be able to definitively prove spoofing.
-That being said, while it is difficult to prove that somebody is inappropriately using spoofed telephone numbers, there are some steps that a victim of spoofing can take to help the judge to better understand what is happening.
+A judge may not understand how an abuser can make phone calls when the phone number on your call log doesn’t match the abuser’s number.
+But there are some steps that a victim of spoofing can take to help the judge to better understand what is happening.
 Here are some things you may want to think about:

-1. Similar times: Is there anything that you notice about the times of when the abuser calls/texts and the spoofed calls/texts arrive?
-If someone has received calls or text messages from the abuser in the past and the spoofed calls/texts are arriving at similar times of the day, it may be helpful to show the judge the prior calls/texts and the spoofed number calls/texts as one hint that they may be from the same person.
-For example, if the abuser works from 2 pm until midnight and all of the calls/texts (the spoofed calls and the known abuser calls) come in right after midnight or before 2 pm, perhaps that can be an indication that it is the same person.
+1. Similar times: Is there anything that you notice about the times of when the abuser usually calls/texts and when the spoofed calls/texts arrive?
+For example, let’s say the abuser works from 2 PM until midnight and, in the past, always called you right after midnight.
+Then, all of the calls/texts with the spoofed number came in at the exact same time.
+Perhaps that can be an indication that it is the abuser making the spoofed calls.
 The smaller the timeframe or the more unique the timeframe, the better.

-3. Suspicious timing: Did the calls/texts start immediately after a certain event that can be proven in court?
-For example, sometimes you may have evidence of a breakup (or some other noteworthy incident) that can be proven to the judge by showing social media posts, voicemails, emails, or other proof that acknowledge the breakup or other incident.
-Often, the spoofed calls may start immediately afterwards.
-By providing testimony or other evidence in court to show that the event took place and then proof that the calls started immediately afterwards (phone records are great for this), this may help convince a judge that the abuser has made the calls/texts.
+3. Suspicious timing: Did the calls/texts start right after a certain event that can be proven in court?
+For example, let’s say you could show social media posts, voicemails, emails, or other proof of your breakup with the abuser.
+And then, the spoofed calls start immediately afterwards.
+This may help convince a judge that the abuser sent the calls/texts.

-4. Other types of abuse: Is the abuser doing anything else that you can prove to the judge?
+4. Other types of abuse: Is the abuser committing other acts of abuse that you can prove to the judge?
 Showing up at your home or work?
 Posting negative things about you online?
-(Sometimes, doing a Google search for your own name can reveal if the person is posting anything about you online.)
-Or perhaps the person has said something about you on Facebook or another social network?
-Often times, if you can prove to the judge that there are other forms of abuse going on during the same time period of the spoofed calls/texts, a judge may believe that the same person is behind both things.
-One thing to note, however, is that if you are thinking of trying to send the abuser a “friend request” or something similar to try to see his/her Facebook posts, this may actually hurt your case in court.
-An opposing lawyer may use such a “friend request” as evidence against you to say that the person would not become “friends” with someone who is harassing him/her.
+(Sometimes, doing a Google search for your own name can reveal if the person is posting anything about you online).
+Proving to the judge that there are other forms of abuse going on during the same time period of harassing spoofed calls/texts could help convince the judge that it’s the abuser.

-5. Evidence in court: Sometimes the best way to get evidence to use against someone in court is actually to request help from the court to get it.
-For example, you may be able to ask the judge to sign a subpoena for the abuser’s cell phone records and for your own phone records.
-You may have to convince the judge as to why s/he should sign the subpoena and so coming prepared with all of the information listed above may be useful in trying to convince the judge to sign the subpoena.
-Phone records are often the most direct way to show that spoofing has occurred.
-Comparing the phone call records may show that the abuser made a call at a certain time and that you received a call at that exact same time or a minute after.
-Sometimes, your number won’t show up on the phone call logs because the abuser can call a spoofing number and then enter the number that s/he wishes to call (yours).
-In that case, only the online spoofing numbers would show up on the phone records of the abuser.
-However, if the time of the calls made and the calls received match up, this can still be persuasive to a judge.
+5. Evidence in court: Sometimes the best way to get evidence is actually to request help from the court.
+For example, you may be able to ask the judge to sign a subpoena for the abuser’s phone records.
+Phone records are often the most direct way to prove spoofing.
+Coming prepared with all of the information listed above may be useful in trying to convince the judge to sign such a subpoena.
+Sometimes, your number won’t show up on the phone call logs.
+This is because the abuser can call a spoofing number to call your number.
+In that case, only the spoofing number that the abuser used would show up on the phone records of the abuser.
+However, if the abuser’s phone records show that the abuser made calls at the exact time you received calls from the spoofed number, this may cause the judge to believe the abuser made those calls.
 However, comparing phone records is not a perfect answer because not all spoofing calls will be on the phone records.
-For example, if the person makes the spoofed calls through an app, you may need to request the records from the app itself - but you may not know which app was used.
-If the calls were made from an app and therefore do not appear on the abuser’s phone records, this may harm your case because the judge may see this as proof that the abuser did not make the calls.
+For example, if the person makes the spoofed calls through an app, you may need to request the records from the app itself; but you may not know which app was used.
+In fact, if the calls were made from an app and therefore do not appear on the abuser’s phone records, this could even harm your case.
+The judge may see this as proof that the abuser did not make the calls.

-For more information about getting evidence for court, please take a look at the National Council of Juvenile and Family Court Judges How to Gather Tech Evidence and 10 Steps for Presenting Evidence in Court.
+For more information about getting evidence for court, see the National Council of Juvenile and Family Court Judges’ How to Gather Tech Evidence and 10 Steps for Presenting Evidence in Court.

 Electronic Surveillance (“spying”)